 Treasury has a proper role in recommending - as it has done under this Administration - a comprehensive regulatory framework for currency swaps, interest rate swaps, credit default swaps, and other OTC derivatives that includes central clearing and exchange/ASEF trading requirements for standardized OTC derivatives and disclosure requirements for all OTC derivatives.
 It is my understanding that Treasury's proposal also includes a broad functional definition of OTC derivatives that should be covered by the new framework.
-Under that proposal, the CFTC and the Securities and Exchange Commission (SEC) would have authority to interpret the broad statutory definition of an OTC derivatives are standardized and therefore subject to the central clearing and exchange/ASEF trading requirements.
+Under that proposal, the CFTC and the Securities and Exchange Commission (SEC) would have authority to interpret the broad statutory definition of an OTC derivative and would have authority to determine which OTC derivatives are standardized and therefore subject to the central clearing and exchange/ASEF trading requirements.